Does Buttermilk Go Bad?

 Buttermilk Color

-Buttermilk doesn’t stay fresh forever – like other dairy products, and it has an expiration date.
-To tell if buttermilk has gone bad, look for a change in the color of the liquid.
+Look for a change in the color of the liquid.
 If it has started turning yellow or grayish, your buttermilk is no longer good and should be discarded.

 Buttermilk Taste

-Checking if buttermilk has gone bad is as easy as taking a sip.
-Buttermilk should have a slightly tangy taste without any off-putting flavors if it is still drinkable.
-However, if buttermilk is bad the tangy taste will become far too sour to be enjoyable.
+If buttermilk is bad the tangy taste will become far too sour to be enjoyable.
 In this case, discarding the expired buttermilk and purchasing a fresh carton for your favorite recipes is best.

 Buttermilk Smell

-Smelling is one of the easiest ways to tell if buttermilk has gone bad.
-If buttermilk is bad, it will typically have a strong sour odor.
 A strong aroma of sourness or an obvious sour smell strongly suggests that the buttermilk has gone bad.
 You should not risk consuming buttermilk past its use-by date and when the odor does not match the usual buttermilk smell.

 Buttermilk Texture

-To tell if buttermilk is bad, feel the texture.
-The difference between good and bad buttermilk can be noticeable.
 Good buttermilk should have a smooth, creamy consistency, while bad buttermilk will have a lumpy or granular texture due to curdled milk proteins.

 Best Way To Store Buttermilk

-Storing buttermilk is vital for anyone who likes to cook and bake using this culinary classic.
 To store buttermilk safely, keep it in an airtight container or jar in your refrigerator.

 Keeping it at the proper temperature will prevent harmful bacteria from growing and help maintain the shelf life of buttermilk – up to two weeks if you store it this way.

-Best Containers For Storing Buttermilk
+Best Containers for Storing Buttermilk

 Regarding storing buttermilk, certain containers are better suited than others.
 Here are some of the best containers for storing buttermilk: